ExtremeElectronics/RC2040/README.md

 For examples, look in the basic examples folder

 ### Neo pixels
-basic neo pixel support (currently) using data from gpio 28 default is 8 ports from a base of 64
+Neo pixel support on GPIO pin 28 default is 8 ports from a base of 64

 Set a colour using R=port 69, G=port 70, B=port 71
 then set the n'th LED to that colour by writing n to port 67

-all very likly to change
+see Neopixel.md for more detail

 ## Progress